Franzeu/Simple-Bot/README.md

     Rock-Paper-Scissor - Plays Rock-Paper-Scissor with the user (DONE)

-    Flip Coin - Flips a coin for the user
+    Flip Coin - Flips a coin (DONE)

     Ping Checker : Checks ping for discord (DONE)

     Member Join/Leave : Notifies server if member has joined or left the server (DONE)

-    Kick / Ban : Mods or higher are able to kick or ban users from the server
+    Kick / Ban : Mods or higher are able to kick or ban users from the server (DONE)

     Timer - User is able to set a certain time and make the bot do a countdown (Maybe)